danReynolds/ECON101/module4.md

 It is not fair if the rule is not fair.

 **Symmetry principle** = people in similar opportunities should be treated the same way.
+If I want to make $100000 and work enough I should be able to?
+Equality of income opportunity versus the equality of economic output.

 In 1974, Robert Nozick suggested that government should promote fairness by establishing property rights for individuals and allowing only voluntary exchange of these resources.